felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 Many interpolation methods like multivariate splines, finite element or Clough-Tocher rely on mesh generation through triangulation.
 This makes them unsuitable for this purpose, as triangulation algorithms fail to produce reliable results on non-uniform grids.
-Therefore meshfree methods like the `RBFInterpolator` are needed to create more uniform grids and be able to generate triangulations without numerical artifacts.
+Therefore meshfree methods like the `RBFInterpolator` are can be used to create more uniform grids and be able to generate triangulations without numerical artifacts.

+#include "../../figs/compare_interpolation/circ/fig.typ"

+// parallel periodic boundary conditions can NOT be used

 // nice bonus: interpolating between first and last grid points is trivial → interpolation domain is not limited

-==== Interpolating in hamada coordinates
+===== Interpolating in hamada coordinates